Flows - Active and Recent

 |Filter||This list has all the saved filters.
 When selected, the filter configurations are loaded.
 See more information below about the Filter option.|

-Complete the following steps to add a filter:
+To add a filter:

 Create a filter or select one from the list.